Marietta Wrongful Death Lawyer

 Burial or Cremation Expenses

-Direct burials without funeral services cost approximately $5,136, while cremation without funeral services costs about $1,922, according to Funeralocity.
+Direct burials without funeral services cost approximately $5,136, while cremation without funeral services costs about $1,922, according to according to Funeralocity.
 The expenses for both methods can vary based on location and the type of coffin or urn selected.

 Medical Bills for the Deceased